resonative/homebrew-proaudio/README.md

 # Homebrew ProAudio

-Some formulae of pro audio software
+Some cask formulae of pro audio software.
+This tap mainly streamline/assist setting up new system (vs maintaining legacy system.)
+Companies' dedicated installer/portal (NI, Izotope, etc) is preferred.

 ## How do I install these formulae?